 The countryside is hillier in this area.
 Stop to visit the small city of Cormatin and the great place of pilgrimage of Taizé.
 You will end your tour in Cluny, the spiritual centre of Europe in the Middle Ages.
 Places to see: the Abbey, the fortification remains, the “Haras National” (Stud farm).

-Arrangements end with a transfer to Macon Station.
+Arrangements end in Cluny.
+We can arrange a transfer to Macon Station.

 Moderate to energetic with a couple of long days - hilly landscapes - a reasonable level of fitness is required.